philadams-zz/philadams.net/src/quotes.md

 -
 > Don't cry because it's over.
 Smile because it happened. _Dr.
 Seuss_

 -
+> I have always wished that my computer would be as easy to use as my
+> telephone.
+My wish has come true.
+I no longer know how to use my telephone.
+> _Bjarne Stroustrup_

+-
 > The unexamined life is not worth living. _Socrates_